 Career missions includes anyone preparing to go to a different culture for a period longer than one year.
 At Compass we are committed to raising up and sending out long-term missionaries.
 If you are interested in long-term missions and have questions, please contact us.
 We may not have all the answers, but we can connect you with the right resources and people to help you along the way!

 Applying for Support

 Compass sets aside limited funds to provide financial support to both short-term and long-term missionaries.
-Please download the application form and take some time to fill it out in detail.
-Once completed, please submit to Chris Horsten, Director of Global Ministry.
+To get more information, please contact Don Allison, Director of Global Ministry.

 Over the years Compass Missions has grown and evolved.
 Much of this growth has been due to our long-term relational commitment to our brothers and sisters in Uganda.